The 10 Best Afternoon Tea Services in Dallas

 Located in a charming yellow house near the Bishop Arts District, this family-owned boulangerie serves afternoon tea year-round.
 For $75 per adult, the experience includes three pots of tea of your choice and six courses of bites.

 The recently revamped restaurant atop Forty Five Ten is now offering a modern take on afternoon tea.
-Available on Saturdays from 11 am to 3 pm, Mirador offers a three-course, dim sum-inspired menu of bites and tea pairings for $89 per adult (includes bubbly).
+Available on select Saturdays from March 22 through May 10, Mirador offers a three-course, dim sum-inspired menu of bites and tea pairings for $89 per adult (includes bubbly).